 "DNA" means deoxyribonucleic acid.

-"Familial relationship" means a relationship that establishes two individuals as members of a family.
+"Familial relationship" means a relationship that establishes that two individuals are members of the same family.

 "Family member" means: